bibicortesb/MechaCar_Statistical_Analysis-/README.md

 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

-T-test could be tested against competition on fuel efficiency

-In your description, address the following questions:
+A statistical test can be performed to analize fuel efficiency in highway, mantainance cost and safety rating.

-What metric or metrics are you going to test?
+1. What metric or metrics are you going to test?

+Efficiency = kilometers per liter or miles per gallon

+Mantainace Cost = $$ per time horizon (5-years)

+Recoils = Number of recoils over defined period.

-What is the null hypothesis or alternative hypothesis?
+2. What is the null hypothesis or alternative hypothesis?

+### Efficiency

+Ho:Average Efficiency MechaCar > Average Efficiency Competitor

+Ha: Average Efficiency MechaCar < Average Efficiency Competitor

+### Mantainance Cost

+Ho: Mantainance Cost MechaCar < Mantainance Cost Competitor

+Ha: Mantainance Cost MechaCar < Mantainance Cost Competitor

+### Recoils

+Ho: Variance in number of recoils MechaCar < Variance in number of recoils  Competitor

+Ha: Variance in number of recoils MechaCar > Variance in number of recoils  Competitor

-What statistical test would you use to test the hypothesis?
+3. What statistical test would you use to test the hypothesis?
 And why?

+For Fuel Efficiency, Mantainance Cost t-test since MachaCar means values are compared between the two groups.
+Whereas, in Recoils a Chi-square since it would be needed the variance of recoils in MachaCar and its competitor.

-What data is needed to run the statistical test?
+4. What data is needed to run the statistical test?

+A data set of at least 30 observations for fuel efficiency, mantainance cost and number of recoils.